LucaPeng/eslint-init/README.md

 Please use --react --vue --es6 to specify the type,

-and add `--ts` param in command to support ts, add `--silence` to be silence.
+and add `--ts` param in command to support ts, add `--silent` to be silent.

 what's more, defaultly use husky as ci solution.